 Dia de los Muertos is a festival of “welcome” for the souls of the dead, celebrated on November 1 and November 2 each year.
-The celebration is prepared and enjoyed by the living, and honors those who have passed away.
-The customs surrounding this celebration are based on ancient traditions traced to the Aztec and Maya civilizations in Mexico.
-Today, there are large Mexican and Latinx communities across the United States, particularly in southwestern portions of the country, where Dia de los Muertos is widely celebrated.
+The celebration is prepared and enjoyed by the living and honors those who have passed.
+The customs surrounding this celebration are based on ancient traditions traced to the Aztec civilization in Mexico.
+Today, there are large Mexican communities across the United States where Dia de los Muertos is widely celebrated.

-Learn, Create, Participate and Explore traditions of Mexican culture with The Rockwell.
-We are proud to collaborate with Spanish educators and Latinx community members to offer authentic digital resources and share how the Museum collection of American art is influenced by diverse American traditions and experiences.
+Linked below, you’ll find a variety of educational videos, projects and resources by all the community partners we collaborate with each year.
+Learn, create, participate and explore traditions of Mexican culture.
+We are proud to collaborate with Spanish educators and Latinx community members to offer high-quality digital resources and share how the Museum collection of American art is influenced by diverse American traditions and experiences.

 Join Mary Mix, Director of Education, as she explores artworks in The Rockwell collection that connect to themes of loss and remembrance.
 When we lose someone we love, we find ways to honor and remember them – art is a beautiful way to do that.
 Take a closer look at Judith Lowry’s triptych, ‘Loves Unbreakable Heaven’ and Diego Romero’s ceramic vessel, ‘Never Forget: Jim Thorpe All American.’